Student Health Services

 During a brief individual mental health counseling sessions students can expect: a private, one-on-one session with a licensed mental health professional for a limited amount of sessions that are typically 45-50 minutes in length.
 This is a collaborative process where the licensed mental health professional and the student work together to help the student reach specific goals.
 Brief mental health counseling is most effective with students who have the capacity to solve their own problems with some assistance and are willing to work hard at changing dysfunctional behavior patterns and practicing healthier, more adaptive behaviors.
 Most students can be helped significantly in as few as 3-4 sessions if they work at it.

-Appointments with a mental health professional must be made in person at the Fullerton College Health Center (Room 1204).
+Please call (714) 992-7093 to make an appointment with a mental health professional.
 A registered nurse is on duty at all open Health Center hours.
 If you cannot make your appointment, please call to reschedule as soon as possible.

 In the event of an emergency, please dial 911.